mmomeh/Interview-Project/README.md

 ## Task 2

 After generating the disparity map from the two images, convert it into a 3D point cloud.
-When you are done make a bash script that creates the disparity map from the two images then generates the point cloud from the disparity map.
+When you are done make a bash script that calls your python code and creates the disparity map from the two images then generates the point cloud from the disparity map and outputs the point cloud file.

 <a href="https://asciinema.org/a/Bsi8wNmPKFnsUkxOD90YPHVdv" target="_blank"><img src="https://asciinema.org/a/Bsi8wNmPKFnsUkxOD90YPHVdv.svg" /></a>